Ephemeral Rollups are All you Need: Framework Architecture

 \item Clients wanting to execute transactions or retrieve data via RPC send their transactions to an RPC router.
 Depending on the accounts involved in the transactions, this router then forwards the transactions to the appropriate chain, either on the base layer or one of the ERs.
 A comprehensive discussion of the routing mechanism is available in \ref{ss:routing}.

 \item Periodically, or upon ER termination, the sequencer updates the state on the base layer.

-\item Once the ER concludes (or if the game program forces its closure), account control reverts to the owner program and the provisioner terminates the ER. \end{enumerate}
+\item Once the ER concludes (or if the game program forces closure), account control reverts to the owner program and the provisioner terminates the ER. \end{enumerate}

 To illustrate with a practical example, consider Figure \ref{fig1:arch}.
 A game program might reward players with an NFT reward upon reaching a specified area on a map.
 PDAs, tracking players' positions, can be frequently updated within the ER, facilitating a low-latency multiplayer session among players in the ER.
 When a player reaches the designated map location that triggers a reward, according to the game logic, the client can submit the transaction in the usual manner.
-If the sequencer doesn't update rapidly enough, one might first submit an optional state settlement request.
+If the sequencer doesn’t update rapidly enough, users may first submit an optional state settlement request.
 Behind the scenes, the Remote Procedure Call (RPC) router relays this transaction to the base layer.
 Operating on the base layer, the game program can accurately process this transaction and dispense the reward.
-This is because the position account, which is read-only, reflects the updated location, and modifications can be made to an account which wasn't delegated through the delegation program.
+This is because the position account, which is read-only, reflects the updated location, and modifications can be made to an account that wasn’t delegated through the delegation program.